-Version Changes made Date 1.0 Initial set up of Trust-wide policy April 2021 Reviewed, statutory requirements added, added 11.5, 12.1 to 12.5, March 2023
+Version Changes made Date 1.0 Initial set up of Trust-wide policy April 2021 1.1 Reviewed, statutory requirements added, 11.5, 12.1 to 12.5, March 2023 1.1 Reviewed, no changes March 2025

 1. Introduction

 - 1.1.
 The purpose of Careers Education, Information, Advice and Guidance (CEIAG) is to help all students to apply relevant knowledge and understanding, experience, skills and qualities to their own particular circumstances, when choices have to be made. - 1.2.
 CEIAG is a statutory requirement for all students in Key Stages 3 and 4 (Careers, Guidance and Inspiration in Schools April 2017) - 1.3.
 The CEIAG programme for schools within SAND Academies Trust is an integral part of our commitment to preparing all students for the opportunities, choices, changes, challenges and transitions affecting their future education, training and life as adult members of society.